Software

 i-ADHoRe is a highly sensitive software tool to detect degenerated homology relations within and between different genomes.

 The i-ADHoRe software is freely available for academic users.
 Commercial users need to register for a commercial license.
-Please contact V.I.B license manager Chris De Jonghe for further details.
+Please contact Yves Van de Peer for further details.

 LeMoNe